 If you were the victim of a truck accident, you should contact Gibson Hill Personal Injury immediately.
-We understand the complicated process of securing compensation from the truck driver, the trucking company, and the other parties that may be held liable for your injuries and losses.
+We understand the complex process of getting compensation from truck drivers and other liable parties.
 You shouldn’t pay for your medical expenses, suffer lost wages, or pay for the consequences of someone else’s negligent actions.

 Our Texas truck accident lawyers will protect your rights and ensure opposing parties treat you fairly.
 We’ll fight hard for the justice you deserve and resolve your case efficiently.
 You can depend on us to help you recover from your injuries.
 We know you’re suffering and will work hard to fulfill your needs.

-We’ve worked hard to earn the trust and respect of our clients and peers, and we’ll dedicate ourselves to your case.
+We’ve worked hard to earn our clients’ and peers’ trust and respect and’ll dedicate ourselves to your case.
 For help getting back on your feet after a truck accident in Texas, call us at (713) 659-4000 and schedule a free consultation.

 Types of Commercial Trucks

-Such a wide variety of commercial vehicles serve the nation’s needs, and for the most part, the drivers of passenger vehicles don’t particularly take notice of them, other than to note their size.
+Numerous types of commercial vehicles serve the nation’s needs.
+And, for the most part, the drivers of passenger vehicles don’t particularly take notice of them other than to note their size.
 Here’s a list of some of the types of commercial trucks you might see on the road:

 - Box Trucks

 Any of these trucks could collide with your vehicle or cause an accident.

 Commercial vehicles can do significant damage when colliding with a car.
 Rear, side, or front impacts can occur.
 Many factors, such as driver inattention or poor road conditions, could lead to a crash.
 Multiple types of truck accidents can happen on the road, such as:

 - Jackknife: This occurs when the front and back of the vehicle move towards each other.
 It’s typically the result of the driver braking too hard or improper maneuvering.